JanssenProject/jans/docs/script-catalog/agama/inboundID/README.md

          https://<your-host>/jans-config-api/api/v1/agama/io.jans.inbound.ExternalSiteLogin
     ```

-Later, we'll dive into the meaning of the [configuration parameters](#main-flow-configurations) set in this json file.
+Later, we'll dive into the meaning of the [configuration parameters](#main-flow-configurations) set in this JSON file.

-**Note**: for limitations in PATCH API do not use `"op": "add"` to add another provider.
+**Note**: for limitations in the PATCH endpoint, do not use `"op": "add"` to add another provider.
 Use `"op": "replace"` and pass the whole JSON configuration (all providers) for `value`.

 ### Test

 Launch the main flow (learn about this topic [here](https://jans.io/docs/admin/developer/agama/quick-start/#craft-an-authentication-request)).
-If everything was setup correctly, a screen with a "Sign in with" heading will be shown and next to it a link titled "Facebook".
+If everything was setup correctly, a screen with a "Sign in using" heading will be shown and next to it a link titled "Facebook".
 When clicking on the link, the browser will be taken to the Facebook website for authentication.
 A prompt for consent of release of personal information may appear as well.
 Finally, the browser is taken back to your server and then to the target application as described [here](#main-flow).

 ## Configuration parameters of flows